Amazon is a popular place for online shopping.

 It’s a bit more competitive to sell items on Amazon because tons of people are doing it, but you have the potential to reach a larger audience.
 They key with selling successfully on Amazon is to take good pictures and use specific keywords so people who are searching for the item you are selling can easily find your listing.

 If you’re selling a specific product, like an iPhone for example, Amazon may already have a professional photo you can use in your listing.
-Amazon usually takes a small fee ($0.99 per item) out of each item you sell, so charge a realistic amount and consider the fee.
+Amazon usually takes a small fee ($0.99 per item) out of each item you sell, so charge a realistic amount and consider the fee, maybe use an FBA calculator.

 If you want to sell more than 40 items each month, you’ll need to upgrade to a seller’s account, which I will talk more about in my next point.